 - Best Time to Visit: March through May has the best weather with fewer crowds.

-Family Tips: Traffic is slower midday.
+Traffic is slower midday.
 Don’t miss sunset celebration in Key West’s Mallory Square.

 4. Kancamagus Scenic Byway (NH)